owncloud-archive/documentation/admin_manual/configuration/server/config_sample_php_parameters.rst

 	'token_auth_enforced' => false,

+Enforces token only authentication for apps and clients connecting to ownCloud.

-Enforce token authentication for clients, which blocks requests using the user password for enhanced security.
-Users need to generate tokens in personal settings which can be used as passwords on their clients.
+If enabled, all access requests using the users password are blocked for enhanced security.
+Users have to generate special app-passwords (tokens) for their apps or clients in their personal settings which are further used for app or client authentication.
+Browser logon is not affected.

 ::